hpcleuven/VscDocumentation/source/compute/software/installing_software/conda_based_managers.rst

    pixi config set detached-environments $VSC_DATA/myworkspace_envs

    # Add a package to the default environment of the workspace
-   pixi add icecream
+   pixi add tblite-python

    # To e.g. run some command that needs the default environment:
-   pixi run python -c 'import icecream'
+   pixi run python -c 'import tblite'

 If needed, you can create additional environments for this workspace.
 Pixi bundles the packages for such non-default environments together in